-The District directly oversees liabilities and other long-term obligations at the level of the office of the vice chancellor of business and administrative services.
+The District directly oversees liabilities and other long-term obligations at the level of the office of the Vice-Chancellor of Business Services.
 The annual Adoption Budget reflects compliance with external standards, including but not limited to GASB, other post-employment benefits (OPEB), the Education Code, Title 5 regulations, Full-Time Faculty Obligation Number (FON), the 50 percent law, EPA funding, etc. Throughout the past six years, the District and College have shown diligence and discipline in budget management.
 Following cyclical budget funding shortfalls in previous years, the College has continued to control its discretionary spending even during periods of increases in state funding.
-The implementation of strategic long-range plans directly influences short-term financial decisions.
+The implementation of strategic long-range plans (Educational Master Plan, Facilities Plan, Technology Plan, and program plans) directly influences short-term financial decisions.

-The College has developed four major documents through the participatory governance process that identify long-range financial priorities: the Moorpark College Educational Master Plan, Moorpark College Strategic Plan, Facilities Master Plan, and Technology Master Plan.
+The College has developed four major documents through the participatory governance process that identify long-range financial priorities: the Moorpark College Educational Master Plan (III.D.25), Moorpark College Strategic Plan (III.D.28), Facilities Master Plan (III.D.26), and Technology Master Plan (III.D.29).
 Specific categories under each of these plans with high impact on long-term planning include capital planning, scheduled maintenance, and institutional technology refresh.
 Each plan is reviewed on a regular schedule in order to validate established goals, or, when data reveal changes in the environment, to realign planning goals to meet short-term and long-term fiscal priorities.